chantrip/DistributedCarParkingDetection/README.md

     ```bash
     unzip SWUPark.zip
     ```
- 4. Edit lines inside train_script.py and inside the code you need to fill the directories before execute this code
+ 4. Edit lines inside train_script.py and fill the directories before execute this code
     ```bash
     train_labels_path = "<where is your train_label.txt>"
     val_labels_path = "<where is your validate_label.txt>"